hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

 ~~~~~~~~~~
 *RTBGym* is an open-source simulation platform for Real-Time Bidding (RTB) of Display Advertising.
 The simulator is particularly intended for reinforcement learning algorithms and follows `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
-We design RTBGym as a configurative environment so that researchers and practitioners can customize the environmental modules including WinningPriceDistribution, ClickThroughRate, and ConversionRate.
+We design RTBGym as a configurative environment so researchers and practitioners can customize the environmental modules, including WinningPriceDistribution, ClickThroughRate, and ConversionRate.

 Note that RTBGym is publicized as a sub-package of :doc:`SCOPE-RL </documentation/index>`, which streamlines the implementation of offline reinforcement learning (offline RL) and off-policy evaluation and selection (OPE/OPS) procedures.